-UVA offers over 45 bachelor degrees, 90 masters, 55 doctoral, and 2 professional degrees in medicine and law.
-The most popular majors for undergraduates are economics; psychology; business/commerce; biology/biological studies; and international relations and affairs.
-The student to faculty ratio is around 15 to 1, and 56% of the classes have fewer than 20 students.
+UVA offers 51 majors.
+The most popular are economics; psychology; business/commerce; biology/biological studies; and international relations and affairs.
+The student to faculty ratio is 15 to 1, and 55% of the classes have fewer than 20 students.

 A significant aspect to life at University of Virginia is the presence of societies on campus.
 The Jefferson Literary and Debating Society was established in 1825, and is the second oldest Greek organization in the country.
 They continue to meet once a week.
 Another group is the Washington Literary Society and Debating Union which engages in a rivalry with the previously mentioned society.
 There are also several secret societies, including the Seven Society, Z Society, and IMP Society.
 These group’s activities are normally kept fairly hidden from outsiders.